 If you don’t have a marriage certificate with the NSO, you will need to get a Certificate of Non-Record together with a marriage certificate from the local civil registrar.
 You will pay P350 if you have this delivered and P140 if you pick it up personally.

 The embassy will also need an itinerary that covers your entire stay.
 If the travel agency you booked with doesn’t have an itinerary for you, then you can make one for yourself.
+Make sure that your itinerary for your Japan trip is as detailed as possible.
 Download a sample form here.

 The certificate you present to the embassy should be recent (within 3 months of submission of the application) and the amount should be enough to cover your airfare and your stay.